steven-rj/Track-Santa/README.md

 ### Project Description
-This uses open notify's API to track the position of the ISS across the globe, but uses an image of Santa.
+This uses open notify's API to track the position of the I.S.S. across the globe, but uses an image of Santa.

 ### Credits